Pierre-Assemat/config/README.md

 - `.bashrc`: To configure the terminal
 - `.bash_aliases`: To add new alias
-- `toolsList`: Contain a list of Linux tools very usefull
+- `.toolsList.txt`: Contain a list of Linux tools very usefull
+- `.secretData.txt`: This file will not be share on the Public Repository